lazy-seal/ChizzkVodChatAnalysis/README.md

 # TODO:
 - use pandas instead of csv to handle csv files
 - centeralize api urls to InfoDataObjects.py (or should I?)
+- I should consider making Crawler.py into a class (since most of them uses the same httpx client)

 ## TODO Ideas for Data anyalysis
 ### Doesn't need Pre-Processing